ncatlab/nlab-content/pages/8/4/3/2/22348/content.md

 in the filter as _neighbourhoods_.
 In particular,
-the situs structure "on a set" (i.e. on the simplicial set represented by the set) allows one to talk about an n-tuple of points being "sufficiently nearby each other" for $n\ge 2$.
+the situs structure "on a set" (i.e. on the simplicial set represented by the set) allows one to talk about an n-tuple of points being "sufficiently near each other" for $n\ge 2$.
 This extends to simplicial language the standard intuition of topology available for  pairs of points (n=2): given a topological structure on a set, the precise meaning of the phrase